How to beat wagering requirements

 Now that you understand the reason behind wagering requirements’ existence, you need to know how to calculate them.
 To do this, you must understand the basics.

-Imagine you are signing up to a new casino site NZ and it is offering the following casino bonus: 100% bonus up to $100 with a wagering requirement of 30x.
+Imagine you are signing up to an online casino with NZ dollars and it is offering the following casino bonus: 100% bonus up to $100 with a wagering requirement of 30x.
 This is how you would calculate to understand the playthroughs:

 $100 (the bonus offered) x 30 (the rollover) = $3,000